 It’s well known that these screens can cause eye strain if used for reading for lengthy periods of time.
 So if you’re an avid reader and plan on having lots of multi-hour reading sessions, you’d best stick to a traditional eReader.

-Supports Google Play: Unlike the competition from Kindle and Nook, the Arc offers full native support for Google Play.
+Supports Google Play: Unlike the competition from Amazon Kindle or Barnes & Noble Nook, the Arc offers full native support for Google Play.
 That means you can download any of the over 600,000 applications currently available on the Google Play service, giving you plenty of choices to do anything you could possibly want with your tablet.

 Tapestries Discovery Edition: A really nice new feature of the Kindle Arc’s Android-based operating system is the Tapestries concept.
 The Arc file system allows you to create “Tapestries” which are essentially like folders on a standard computer.
 However, within each tapestry, you are able to pin anything you like from the full range of media – whether photo, video, music, web page, etc.

 You simply name the tapestry and then pin away, allowing you to collate all kinds of related media in one place.
 For example, if you’re a fan of basketball, you could name the tapestry “basketball” and inside that tapestry pin, anything basketball-related that you find while using the tablet.
 At a later point, you can view the tapestry and see all the bits of media you have pinned to the “basketball” tapestry.

 Ice Cream Sandwich: For Android fans, it’s good to know that this tablet runs on the reliable and popular Ice Cream Sandwich Android operating system.

 Good Video Quality: When playing movies on the tablet, images look crisp and clean.
 That’s great for all movie fans who enjoy watching their favorite movies on their tablets.